GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 <div class="text-quoted">“It's thanks to this, that I was able to live a pretty normal life.
 For these last two years... ever since the accident.” </div>

-Mizuka-san's last words — eventually, they've found their way.
+Mizuka-san's last words—eventually, they've found their way.
 Arriving at a person that should never be able to meet her again.

 Upon hearing them...